Tesla's Musk nears deadline to respond to SEC contempt bid

 Musk had called the regulator the “Shortseller Enrichment Commission” after the settlement, and tweeted that “something is broken with SEC oversight” just one day after the SEC started pursuing the contempt order.
 Hours later, U.S. District Judge Alison Nathan set a March 11 deadline for Musk to respond.

+On Monday morning, SEC Chairman Jay Clayton declined to comment when approached by Reuters at an event in Washington on what penalties the agency planned to pursue against the billionaire.

-Legal experts have said the SEC could now pursue multiple avenues, including a higher fine, imposing further restrictions on Musk’s activities or removing him from Tesla’s board or helm.
+Legal experts have said the SEC could try multiple avenues, including a higher fine, imposing further restrictions on Musk’s activities or removing him from Tesla’s board or helm.

 Tesla published a new communications policy in December for executives as part of the settlement.
 It called for Tesla’s general counsel and a newly designated in-house securities law attorney to pre-approve any written statements about Tesla that could be material.